Centralizers in pseudo-finite groups: Restricted Centralizers

 In this section we explore groups with a certain condition on centralizers, weakening the notion of FC-group, introduced by Shalev \cite{Shalev}.

 \begin{defn} A group has {\em restricted centralizers} if the centralizer of any element is either finite or of finite index. \end{defn}

-It is clear that a subgroup of a group with restricted centralizers has also restricted centralizers.
+A subgroup of a group with restricted centralizers has also restricted centralizers.
 Moreover, Shalev showed in \cite[Lemma 2.1]{Shalev} that this condition is preserved under taking quotients by finite normal subgroups.
-Observe that for pseudo-finite group, having restricted centralizers is preserved for any definable factor by Lemma \ref{LemCenFin}.
+Observe that for pseudo-finite groups, having restricted centralizers is preserved for any definable factor by Lemma \ref{LemCenFin}.

-Model-theoretically, natural examples of groups with restricted centralizers are groups of Lascar rank one, such as infinite extra-special groups of exponent $p$.
-In fact, an infinite extra-special group of exponent $p$ is in addition pseudo-finite.
-On the other hand, Tarski monsters form another family of groups satisfying such property, witnessing that a priori this condition may not be strong enough to ensure a well-behaved group theoretic structure.
+Model-theoretically, natural examples of groups with restricted centralizers are groups of $\mathrm{SU}$-rank $1$, such as infinite extra-special groups of exponent $p>2$, which is also pseudo-finite.
+On the other hand, Tarski monsters also satisfy such property, witnessing that a priori this condition may not be strong enough to ensure a well-behaved group theoretic structure.
 Nevertheless, Shalev showed \cite[Theorem 1.1]{Shalev} that any profinite group with restricted centralizers is finite-by-abelian-by-finite.
 His proof makes use of the Classification of Finite Simple Groups as well as Zelmanov's solution of the Burnside problem for periodic profinite groups.
-Our aim is to obtain the corresponding result for pseudo-finite groups.
-In our case, we need the following result obtained combining theorems of Hartely and Meixner \cite{HarMei}, which uses the classification, and Khukhro \cite[Theorem 2]{Khu}:
+We obtain the corresponding result for pseudo-finite groups, which require the following result obtained combining \cite{HarMei2} and \cite[Theorem 2]{Khu}:

 \begin{fact} There are two functions $f(n,p)$ and $h(p)$ defined on the natural numbers such that if $G$ is a finite group admitting an automorphism of prime order $p$ fixing only $n$ many elements, there is a nilpotent subgroup of index bounded by $f(n,p)$ and whose nilpotency class is at most $h(p)$. \end{fact}